How to Start a Painting Business: An Easy Guide (With Expert Advice)

 I try to get my guys to do a lot of one-to-one networking in the field.
 We review our invoices and quotes each month, and we track where they come from.
 A lot of clients come from BNI.
 That's why we focus our advertising and marketing there.

 Subcontractors are great for projects that require specific skill sets, while employees are great for on-going, long term projects.

 Hiring painting subcontractors has helped Graham complete more work, take on bigger jobs, open more locations.
 You can rely on subcontractors to supply all their own materials, which is one less expense and responsibility to worry about.

 Employees, on the other hand, will stay with you on a consistent, permanent basis—so you have a team you can train and grow with.
-Keep in mind that on top of salary, you’ll have to budget for employee benefits, training, and additional paint tools.
+You’ll have to budget for each painter’s salary as well as employee benefits, training, and additional paint tools.